Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 |111.9 million

-This partially explains why analysts expect Dominion's 10 year dividend growth rate to come in under management's medium-term guidance of 8% growth, while NextEra Energy is expected to continue its traditionally strong payout growth for longer.
+This partially explains why analysts expect Dominion's 10-year dividend growth rate to come in under management's medium-term guidance of 8% growth, while NextEra Energy is expected to continue its traditionally strong payout growth for longer.

 Click to enlarge